-Mohr-Tranebjaerg syndrome (MTS) is an X-linked recessive neurodegenerative syndrome characterized by clinical manifestations commencing with early childhood onset hearing loss, followed by adolescent onset progressive dystonia or ataxia, visual impairment from early adulthood onwards and dementia from the 4th decade onwards.
+An X-linked syndromic intellectual disability characterized by clinical manifestations commencing with early childhood onset hearing loss, followed by adolescent onset progressive dystonia or ataxia, visual impairment from early adulthood onwards and dementia from the 4th decade onwards.

 The onset of rapidly progressive prelingual or postlingual sensorineural hearing loss, the only typical symptom, occurs in early childhood (18 months).
+The audiological phenotype is characterized by auditory neuropathy, characterized by preserved OAE (oto- acoustic emissions,) abnormal ABR (Auditory brain stem response), very poor speech discrimination, worsening in noisy environment and questionable benefit of treatment with cochlear implants (very few cases reported).
 Neuropsychologic manifestations, such as personality changes, paranoia, and mild intellectual deficit may emerge at the same time.
 A slowly progressive movement disorder, appearing as gegenhalten (diffuse resistance to limb movement), dystonia (mostly generalized or focal) or ataxia develops from early adolescence and is associated with brisk tendon reflexes, ankle clonus and extensor plantar responses.
 Patients experience reduced visual acuity, photophobia, acquired color vision defect and central scotomas starting from about 20 years of age and leading to legal blindness at around age 30 to 40.
 Slowly progressive dementia develops from the 4th decade onwards.
 In those with a contiguous gene deletion syndrome (CGS), recurrent infections may be present.
 Carrier females may be mildly affected with mild hearing impairment and focal dystonia.
+Despite the X linked recessive inheritance of the disease, there are a few cases where the proband was a female with dystonia.

 A combination of hearing impairment and recurrent infections due to XLA in a male patient should elicit sequencing of the TIMM8A gene.
 Neuroimaging is employed to verify the presence of cerebral atrophy.
 In cases of suspected CGS; testing for XLA is possible.

-Differential diagnosis includes MELAS syndrome; mitochondrial DNA depletion syndrome (encephalomyopathic form with methylmalonic aciduria); Arts syndrome; X-linked spinocerebellar ataxia type 3 and 4; McLeod neuroacanthocytosis syndrome; Usher syndrome type 1 and 2; Wolfram syndrome; autosomal recessive nonsyndromic sensorineural deafness type DFNB; Pendred syndrome; and other forms of dystonia or rarely Friedreich ataxia (see these terms).
+Differential diagnosis includes MELAS syndrome; mitochondrial DNA depletion syndrome (encephalomyopathic form with methylmalonic aciduria); Arts syndrome; X-linked spinocerebellar ataxia type 3 and 4; McLeod neuroacanthocytosis syndrome; Usher syndrome type 1 and 2; Wolfram syndrome; autosomal recessive nonsyndromic sensorineural deafness type DFNB; Pendred syndrome; and other forms of dystonia or rarely Friedreich ataxia.

 Prenatal diagnosis may be proposed to affected couples or parents for further pregnancies.